Disciplinary Hearing Types

 Outcome.
 Based on clear and convincing information (or preponderance of evidence in cases arising from the Harassment Policy and the Student Sexual Misconduct Policy) considered during the hearing, the panel may find a student/group responsible for an alleged violation by majority vote.
 (In cases arising from the Student Sexual Misconduct Policy, a finding of responsibility for a violation must be unanimous.)
 The panel, also by majority vote, may dismiss any charge.

 Upon finding a student/group responsible for a violation of university policy, the panel may determine and impose (an) appropriate sanction(s).
 Consideration may be given to the nature of and circumstances surrounding the violation, the student’s/group’s acceptance of responsibility, prior disciplinary violations, the impact of a sanction on the student/group, precedent cases, university interests and any other information deemed relevant by the hearing panel.
-Should a hearing panel determine that a violation was motivated in part or whole by race, color, religion, national origin, disability, veteran status, sexual orientation, gender identity, sex, genetic information, or age, the hearing panel may consider this an aggravating factor that increases the stringency of the sanction(s).
+Should a hearing panel determine that a violation was motivated in part or whole by race, color, religion, national origin, disability, veteran status, sexual orientation, gender identity, gender expression, sex, genetic information, or age, the hearing panel may consider this an aggravating factor that increases the stringency of the sanction(s).
 All sanctions must be decided by majority vote with the exception of suspension or expulsion of an individual or dissolution of a group.
 These sanctions must be supported unanimously by a three-person panel or by four members of a five-person panel.

 Notification and Record of the Hearing Outcome.
 The panel chair and/or the conduct officer will notify the accused student/group of the outcome of the hearing.
 A written hearing report describing the outcome, with a brief explanation of the reasoning, will be given to the accused student/group.